Skip to main content

 • the huge success of the TripAdvisor consumer ratings website - a good rating on TripAdvisor is now more or less essential

-Unfortunately there have been many casualties in the hotel trade as a result of the spread of the large hotel chains.
-Small independent hotels in particular often find it hard to compete with the chains.
+Unfortunately there have been many casualties in the hotel trade as a result of the spread of the large hotel chains and the explosion of private rentals through sites such as AirB&B. Small independent hotels in particular often find it hard to compete with these twin pressures.
+However, this is not entirely bad news for the hotel industry as guests who are looking to cut back their expenditure choose to stay in smaller budget hotels.
+As well as value for money, guests value the personal involvement of the proprietor which often leads to repeat bookings.

-The challenges faced by smaller hotels include skills shortages the increases in wages costs and the high cost of refurbishment to maintain a standard to compete with the hotel chains.
+The challenges faced by smaller hotels include skills shortages, the increases in wages costs and the high cost of refurbishment to maintain a standard to compete with the hotel chains.

 Keeping up to date with developments